A-H-S-1/MRI-COG_Decline/README.md

-# TITLE??????
+ TITLE (TBD)

+## 3D Stochastic VAE with Demographic Conditioning and Severity-Aware Representation Learning for Alzheimer’s Progression Modeling from Structural MRI ?????????

+---

 ## Project Overview

-This project develops a 3D variational autoencoder (VAE)-based framework for neuroimaging analysis of dementia progression using structural MRI scans (T1-weighted and T2-weighted) and the Clinical Dementia Rating – Sum of Boxes (CDR-SB) scores.
+This project develops a 3D variational autoencoder (VAE) based multi-task deep learning framework for modeling neuroanatomical structure and dementia severity using structural MRI scans (T1-weighted and T2-weighted) trained on the OASIS-3 dataset sourced from Washinton University in St. Louis.

-The model learns a low-dimensional latent representation of brain MRI volumes while incorporating demographic conditioning (age, sex) and stochastic regularization mechanisms.
-These learned representations are then used for severity-aware anomaly detection and disease progression analysis.

-Unlike standard supervised classification pipelines, this approach leverages representation learning and probabilistic modeling to capture the subtle structural changes associated with early and progressive cognitive decline.
+Unlike standard VAEs which focus solely on reconstruction, this framework jointly learns:

+- A probabilistic latent representation of brain anatomy  ????
+- A severity-aware regression signal for the Clinical Dementia Rating–Sum of Boxes (CDR-SB) scores
+- A stochastic feature propagation mechanism via Bayesian skip connections
+- A demographic conditioned generative process on age and sex

+The model is designed to capture both anatomical variation and disease progression in a shared latent space, while incorporating clinical supervision through the CDR-SB regression.

 ---

-## Objectives
+## Key Contributions

-### 1. Learn a structured latent space of brain anatomy
-Train a 3D VAE to encode MRI volumes into a compact latent representation that preserves clinically meaningful variation.

-### 2. Incorporate demographic conditioning
-Integrate age and sex information into the generative process to reduce confounding effects and improve subject-specific modeling.

-### 3. Model uncertainty in feature propagation
-Use stochastic (Bayesian) skip connections to capture variability in anatomical reconstruction and improve model robustness.

-### 4. Capture disease-related structure without direct supervision
-Learn representations that naturally separate healthy and diseased populations using reconstruction and distributional constraints rather than explicit classification labels.

-### 5. Quantify disease severity in latent space
-Evaluate whether learned representations correlate with clinical severity (CDR-SB) using:
-- kNN-based anomaly scoring
-- Group-wise severity stratification
-- Monotonic progression analysis

-### 6. Validate clinical relevance of latent embeddings
-Assess whether anomaly scores reflect disease progression using:
-- ROC-AUC (binary and ordinal formulations)
-- Cohen’s d effect size
+### 1. Multi-objective representation learning
+The model jointly optimizes:
+- MRI reconstruction fidelity
+- KL divergence regularization
-- One-vs-rest separability
+- CDR-SB regression
+- Patch-level representation consistency

 ---

+### 2. Bayesian skip connection framework
+Utilizes stochastic skip connections to model uncertainty in intermediate anatomical features by learning a Gaussian distribution over skip features conditioned on both encoder activations and demographic embedding (age and sex).
+By conditioning on age and sex we are able to

+---

+### 3. Demographic-conditioned generative modeling
+Age and sex are embedded via a learned MLP and injected into decoder skip pathways.
+This conditioning reduces confounding effects and improves subject-specific reconstruction.

+---

+### 4. Severity-aware latent space structuring
+A dedicated CDR prediction head enforces the latent representations of each mri to encode clinically meaningful disease severity signals.

+---

+### 5. Patch-level anatomical consistency regularization
+A patch-wise contrastive loss enforces similarity across spatial bottleneck representations to stabilize learned anatomical embeddings.

+---

 ## Dataset

 **Source:** OASIS-3 dataset
-> OASIS-3 is a retrospective dataset of 1378 participants collected over 30 years, including cognitively normal individuals and patients at various stages of cognitive decline.
+OASIS-3 is a retrospective dataset of 1378 participants collected over 30 years, including cognitively normal individuals and patients at various stages of cognitive decline.

 **MRI Modalities Used:**